IP Subnet Calculator

 Quick Conversion Methods

-• CIDR to subnet mask: Use the calculator above or memorize common masks
+• CIDR to subnet mask: Memorize common values or use the calculator above

-• Subnet mask to CIDR: Count the number of consecutive 1-bits in binary
+• Subnet mask to CIDR: Count consecutive 1-bits in binary representation

 255.255.255.192 → 256 – 192 = 64